Day 3 of New Writing Habit

 There is a chain of causality that leads from a woman being enchanted by the idea of “chivalry” which inexorably leads in many cases to the effect of frequently dating “assholes.”

-(It would take too long to illustrate here the exact reason for this, but if you want to test it just ask any woman who mentions that she likes “chivalrous” men how many times she has dated asshole.
+(It would take too long to illustrate here the exact reason for this, but if you want to test it just ask any woman who mentions that she likes “chivalrous” men how many times she has dated an asshole.
 The typical answer – a lot.
 The short explanation is that “chivalrous” usually equals spending money or being confidently assertive, which means the bad person who buys a lot of flowers will always win out against the shy nice guy.)

-The point then, is not that there is anything inherently wrong with being very focused on chivalry, or those who choose a corporate job out of college.
-But if you want a different outcome, than you can easily take control of the chain of causality which leads to assholes…or feeling like you wasted your early 20’s.
+The point then, is not that there is anything inherently wrong with choosing men based on “chivalry”, or those who choose a corporate job out of college.
+But if you want a different outcome, then you can easily take control of the chain of causality which leads to assholes…or feeling like you wasted your 20’s.

 Just do the opposite of everyone who has achieved the opposite of what you want, and you will get what you want.